 What will be the structure of the new organization?
 The proposed new organization will retain a non-profit structure.
 Existing boards of both the Chamber and Main Street will submit a resolution to members outlining the proposed new articles of incorporation/by-laws.

 When will a vote by membership be conducted?
 The decision to unify the Chamber and Main Street is yours as a member of one or both of the organizations.
 The Transition Board is developing a proposal to provide enough detail to form the basis of your opinion and vote.
-Official voting on the unification is proposed to take place in October of 2018.
+Official voting on the unification is proposed to take place in October, 2018.
 What is the target date for completing the merger?
-The anticipated date to complete the merger is December 31, 2018.
+The target date to launch the new organization and new board of directors is January 1, 2019.